-Within two (2) days of receiving the complaint, the CO or designee will initiate a formal investigation to determine whether the Complainant has been subjected to unlawful discrimination/retaliation.
-The Principal will not conduct an investigation unless directed to do so by the CO.
+Within two (2) business days of receiving the complaint, the CO or designee will initiate a formal investigation to determine whether the Complainant has been subjected to unlawful discrimination/retaliation.

 Simultaneously, the CO will inform the Respondent that a formal complaint has been received.
-The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 2260 - Nondiscrimination and Access to Equal Educational Opportunity.
-The Respondent must also be informed of the opportunity to submit a written response to the formal complaint within five (5) days.
+The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 1422 - Nondiscrimination and Equal Employment Opportunity.
+The Respondent must also be informed of the opportunity to submit a written response to the formal complaint within five (5) business days.

-Although certain cases may require additional time, the CO or designee will attempt to complete an investigation into the allegations of discrimination/retaliation within fifteen (15) days of receiving the formal complaint.
+Although certain cases may require additional time, the CO or a designee will attempt to complete an investigation into the allegations of discrimination/retaliation within fifteen (15) business days of receiving the formal complaint.
 The investigation will include:

-- A. interviews with the Complainant;

-- B. interviews with the Respondent;

-- C. interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations;

-D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.
+- A. interviews with the Complainant; - B. interviews with the Respondent; - C. interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations; - D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.

-At the conclusion of the investigation, the CO/designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Respondent has engaged in unlawful discrimination/retaliation of the Complainant.
+At the conclusion of the investigation, the CO/designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Respondent has engaged in unlawful harassment/retaliation of the Complainant.
 The CO's recommendations must be based upon the totality of the circumstances.
-In determining if unlawful discrimination or retaliation occurred, a preponderance of evidence standard will be used.
+In determining if discrimination or retaliation occurred, a preponderance of evidence standard will be used.
 The CO may consult with the Board's legal counsel before finalizing the report to the Superintendent.

-Absent extenuating circumstances, within five (5) business days of receiving the report of the CO or designee, the Superintendent must either issue a written decision regarding whether the charges have been substantiated or request further investigation.
+Absent extenuating circumstances, within five (5) business days of receiving the report of the CO or the designee, the Superintendent must either issue a written decision regarding whether the charges have been substantiated or request further investigation.
 A copy of the Superintendent's final decision will be delivered to both the Complainant and the Respondent.

-If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5) days.
-At the conclusion of the additional investigation, the Superintendent shall issue a final written decision as described above.
+If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5) business days.
+At the conclusion of the additional investigation, the Superintendent must issue a final written decision as described above.